Journey mapping in education

 Within education, these are the things that cause students to fail in terms of reaching objectives and educational standards that are defined by the education system.

 Journey mapping gives us a structured approach that builds an organization-wide approach to understanding student experience and how they interact with our services.
 Rather than individual teachers having a siloed understanding about how to manage and overcome learning barriers - a journey map can become a collaborative point of reference that can benefit everyone.
+Find a collection of the best journey map tools here, tools are especially helpful for overcoming silos and issues like this in particular.

 The learning environment